Basis

 }

-define foo(xs: list(int)): unit {
+define foo(xs: list(int)) -> unit {

-let f = list(int) in
+let f = list(int);

 f(0, xs); // passing `0` to discard `xs`